 Forex Expo Dubai 2024 Breaks Records with Unprecedented Attendance and Sponsors

-DUBAI, United Arab Emirates, Oct.
-01, 2024 (GLOBE NEWSWIRE) -- Forex Expo Dubai 2024 is set to make history as it breaks records with the highest-ever number of attendees and sponsors in its esteemed legacy.
+DUBAI, DUBAI, UNITED ARAB EMIRATES, October 3, 2024 /EINPresswire.com/ -- Forex Expo Dubai 2024 is set to make history as it breaks records with the highest-ever number of attendees and sponsors in its esteemed legacy.
 Welcoming participants from across the globe, the event expects more than 15,000+ attendees and features 200+ sponsors, making it the largest gathering of traders, investors, and financial professionals in the Middle East.

 Celebrating Women in the FX Industry